 All nominees shall attend an orientation session held between the conclusion of the nomination period and commencement of the campaign period.
 The CRO may exempt individuals from attendance by scheduling an orientation meeting with the nominee.
-Failure to attend a nominee orientation session or make alternate arrangements to meet with the CRO to receive an orientation shall result in disqualification.
+Failure to attend a nominee orientation session or make alternate arrangements to meet with the CRO to receive an orientation prior to the campaign period shall result in disqualification.